 Most doors that are used in houses' interiors nowadays are usually hollow on the inside.

-The best and most effective way of dealing with the door would be to get a new one installed.
-Solid doors are available and provide so much better soundproofing than the hollow doors.
+The best and most effective way of dealing with the door would be to get a new one installed and add a Sound Lock Door Seal Kit.

 For this reason, they are best used in rooms that are hardly used by guests.